A little 'bout my blog and me.

 If there's something you don't see that you'd like to, or have any questions at all, please feel free to email me directly at [email protected] or subscribe to my email list for these recipes to be delivered right to your inbox.
 I'm looking forward to hearing from you.

-I'm also saving new story pins on Pinterest, some of which aren't on my site yet, just to get feedback from YOU and see if you'd like them on the blog.
+I'm also saving new story pin recipes on Pinterest, some of which aren't on my site yet, to get feedback on whether they should be on the site.
 Pinterest is where I spend most of my time as far as social media goes, and I'd love it if you considered following The Frozen Biscuit as I pin along.

 Can't wait to here from you.